PHY3009/PHY2009-2015/final_project/final_project_proposal.md

 ## Instructions

-Please prepare a 1 page written proposal on the scientific problem you would like to address for your final project.
+Please prepare a 1 page (600 words) written proposal on the scientific problem you would like to address for your final project.
 Please include the following sections:

-1. Title
+1. **Title**
-2. Introduction: providing background information on the topic, and the clearly stating the scientific question and hypothesis.
+2. **Introduction**: providing background information on the topic, and the clearly stating the scientific question and hypothesis.
-3. Methods: how do you plan to solve/address the scientific question and/or test the hypothesis.
+3. **Methods**: how do you plan to solve/address the scientific question and/or test the hypothesis.
-4. Expected outcomes and significance: what do you expect to find? what impact could such findings have? what future research could this lead to?
+4. **Expected outcomes and significance**: what do you expect to find? what impact could such findings have? what future research could this lead to?
-5. References: please read and cite a minimum of 3 papers from the primary literature on your proposal topic.
+5. **References**: please read and cite a minimum of 3 papers from the primary literature on your proposal topic.
+Choose a scientific journal from your field and use their reference formatting style.

 You are strongly encouraged to meet with and discuss your proposal with the tutor **before** you hand this in.